 Heating problems should be communicated to the Resident Assistant immediately.
-Before contacting the Resident Assistant, students should verify that their radiators are turned on and windows have been closed.
+Before contacting the Resident Assistant, students should verify that their radiators and/or vents are open and windows have been closed.
 Residents should report broken windows or broken radiator knobs to their Resident Assistant.